MinaPecheux/Advent-Of-Code/2019/Python/README.md

 In my ``process_opcode()`` function, for the output instruction (with code ``4``), I make use of this stream if possible.

 Then, at the very end of the execution of my program, I can simply query the ``last_output()`` of the stream stored in my current ``Debugger`` instance to get my result.
 This significantly simplifies the test functions and the assertions.
 (Otherwise, I would have had to read back the printed output, somehow, and split it back to get the last line...).

+### Day 6: Universal Orbit Map

+#### Answers
+**Part I: 142915**
+**Part II: 283**

+From an algorithmic point of view, this problem is focused on graphs.
+The orbits we are given depend on each other in such a way that we cannot draw a graph of their connections.
+More precisely, it is a tree because one node (namely the Center Of Mass, COM) has no parent, so there is no cycle and COM is called the "root".

+[Graph theory](https://en.wikipedia.org/wiki/Graph_theory) is a fascinating field.
+Re-implementing graphs from scratch is interesting but I could never have reached optimal performance, so I decided to instead use the Python package [NetworkX](https://networkx.github.io/documentation/stable/index.html).
+This lib contains efficient structures to represent and manipulate graphs: you can create nodes, edges (either directed or undirected), search for adjacent/successors/predecessors nodes, apply path computation algorithms...

+I won't do a full detailed presentation of the lib itself but rather I'll take this opportunity to point out once again that, to me, a huge strength of Python is the ecosystem that has gradually been built for it by the community.
+Today, the Python language is not just a well-designed script language but also an abundant collection of packages that have been developed by the Python team or the community and help us solve lots of problems.
+In Python, the phrase "don't reinvent wheel" is usually very true: before trying to rebuild a complex system from the ground up, you should first check if there isn't already a lib that takes care of that.
+A good Python program is more often than not a well-organized suite of cleverly chosen efficient bricks.

+*Note: this is particularly important in data science where you often deal with large amount of data.
+A common tech stack for data scientists includes the Numpy and Scipy libs - this is because these libraries have been super-optimized and partly rely on compiled and hardware-tuned code to speed up computation remarkably.*